gpalleschi/roman_numbers/README.md

 # roman_numbers

-Collection of functions to convert arabic numbers to/from roman numeral in Javascript, SQL, C, Perl, Python3 and Rust.
+Collection of functions to convert arabic numbers to/from roman numeral in Javascript, SQL, C, C++, Perl, Python3 and Rust.

 Functions are :